Education & Interpretation

 The UK Museums Association shares the Tunbridge Wells Museum and Art Gallery Dementia Toolkit based on a research project with the Alzheimer’s Society in West Kent, and Canterbury Christ Church University.
 (PDF, 25 pages)

-Effective Communication for People who are Deaf or Hard of Hearing
+Effective Access for People Who Are Deaf or Hard of Hearing

 Guidelines for Accessible Exhibition Design